English

 Validity:

 • Turbopass City Card: Your pass is valid for 2, 3, 4, 5, or 6 consecutive days, depending on your choice.
-Each day follows a calendar day format (not 24 hours), meaning it starts at 5:30am and ends at 5:30pm, no matter when you first use it.
+Each day follows a calendar day format, meaning it starts at 5:30am and ends at 5:30am the following day, no matter when you first use it.

 • Paris Museum Pass: This pass gives you an extra day of validity.
 For example, a 3-day city card includes a 4-day Paris Museum Pass, and a 4-day Turbopass includes a 5-day pass.
 It activates at the same time as your city card, so you get an additional day to explore Paris’ incredible museums.